-These devices allow to control your buoyancy under water.
-When you’re on the surface they keep you afloat.
+These devices allow controlling your buoyancy underwater.
+When you’re on the surface, they keep you afloat.

 Our top pick is the Cressi F1 – Scuba Diving Snorkeling Frameless Mask.
-Offers everything you need at a great price.
+It offers everything you need at a great price.

 Fins are the best way to get you moving through water.
 As we don’t naturally grow them, we need to attach them to our feet…